I enjoy watching the ABC show, Shark Tank.

 Please understand: I’m not making a case for laziness.
 Are some ministry leaders lazy?
 Yes.
 Some have rejected the workaholism of their predecessors, only to swing too far to the other extreme: slothfulness.
 If you’ve moved to the lazy side, snap out of your lethargy and get to work!
 In my view, laziness and workaholism are evil twins.
 Both will short-circuit your calling.
 Health is located somewhere in the middle.

 The truth is, most ministry leaders land on the workaholic side of the equation.
 The quest for growth (not a bad thing by the way) often translates to saying yes to work more than to their marriage.
 Yes to their dream more than to their kids.
-Yes to success more than to a close relationship with the God who called them.
+Yes to success more than to a close relationship with the God who called them into the ministry in the first place.
 Workaholic behavior puts leaders, their families, and their ministries at serious risk.

 Workaholism can lead to stupidity